TimN1987/SchoolBookingsApp/README.md

 This architectural choice supports clean memory management and reduces unintended data persistence between Views.
 However, it also means that certain navigation features (such as Back and Forward buttons) are intentionally omitted, since **transient** views do not retain unsaved state between transitions.

-### Why Sqlite?
+### Why SQLite?

-**Sqlite** provided the ideal data management solution for this application due to its lightweight and self-contained **relational database** structure.
+**SQLite** provided the ideal data management solution for this application due to its lightweight and self-contained **relational database** structure.
 This eliminated any need for server usage, ensuring that the application can run smoothly on any **Windows** desktop with minimal configuration.

 As a **relational database**, **SQLite** offered a realistic environment for handling data persistence while keeping setup simple.
 It supported full **CRUD** functionality across multiple tables, providing valuable experience working with *primary keys*, *foreign keys*, *relationship tables*, and *joins*.